-This was a development for the project, both as a collaboration, but it was also the first time that visual media outside of Street View was used to help construct the narrative, which allowed for a more direct thematic appraisal.
-This added media allowed us to traverse the layers of history that create the sediment of America’s rotting democracy and the struggle of its people to actually achieve the rights and freedom they were promised by the Europeans subjects who created it.
+This was a development for the project, both as a collaboration.
+Still, it was also the first time that visual media outside of Street View was used to help construct the narrative, which allowed for a more direct thematic appraisal.
+This added media allowed us to traverse the layers of history that create the sediment of America’s rotting democracy and its people’s struggle to achieve the rights and freedom they were promised by the European subjects who created it.

 What is the connection between UFO and race in the USA-located version of HOBO?

-Essentially, we wanted to approach America as though it were being visited for the first time by media sentient beings that could tap into the legacy of race through media portals of the last century.
-DeForrest also provided another perspective which was the connection between UFOs and slave ships arriving in Africa.
+Essentially, we wanted to approach America as though it were being visited for the first time by media-sentient beings that could tap into the legacy of race through media portals of the last century.
+DeForrest also provided another perspective: the connection between UFOs and slave ships arriving in Africa.

 The UFO is meant to be a proxy for a neutral observer that does not exist.
 All the sites in this version of HOBO UFO were directly linked to historic or current battlegrounds around the legacy of slavery and civil rights in the United States: The White House, a plantation, Charleston, Birmingham, Stone Mountain, Louisville, South Carolina, and New York City.

 What is the role of field recording in HOBO?

 They are important to both scores.
 Regarding Chernobyl, I recorded GPS signals in Pripyat and pitched them down to create the base samples that I would then manipulate for the sound design elements of the score.
 This is what allowed the score to achieve its hazy ethereality, which a friend described as a melody walking through a melting landscape.